CebolaLab/GWAS-overlap/README.md

         data[data$lead %in% leadSNPs,]$lead = leadSNPs[1]
         #Add the leadSNPs to the completed list
         completed=c(completed,leadSNPs)
+        n.overlapping.signals=n.overlapping.signals+1
     }
 }
 ```

+`n.overlapping.signals` will give you the number of signals which overlapped between the studies.

 Now, duplicated rows can be removed: